benpious/shareslate/README.md

 Instructions:

-If you merely wish to test the functionality of the iOS App, you should download the latest version of xCode, open the project, and run the project on the iPad simulator.
+If you merely wish to test the functionality of the iOS App, you should download the latest version of xCode, open the project, and run the project on the iPad simulator, and not enter any IP address or port.
 If you wish to test multiple clients, you should either build and run the app on another computer running xCode, or build and run the app on an iPad 2 or iPad 3 of your own.

 Running the server: